-The idea here is to have video become an extension and enhancement of the larger learning programme, allowing you to build rapport, familiarity, affinity, and trust in a short period of time.
+The idea here is to have video become an extension and enhancement of the larger learning program, allowing you to build rapport, familiarity, affinity, and trust in a short period of time.

 Providing a video experience should be an easy exercise with a modern learning platform—simply a matter of uploading the video where it belongs in the learner journey and tracking adoption and engagement.